cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-networks/deploy-tunnels/deployment-guides/terraform.md

    ---
    # Generates a 64-character secret for the tunnel.
    # Using `random_password` means the result is treated as sensitive and, thus,
    # not displayed in console output.
-See: https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/password
+Refer to: https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/password
    resource "random_password" "tunnel_secret" {
      length = 64
    }